 With regular dental implants, the post (or implant screw) is much thicker.
-This post is surgically implanted into the jawbone, a procedure that’s reasonably invasive.
-But even though the procedure for getting regular implants tends to take longer and be considerably more costly than getting mini dental implants, the extra time and cost could be well worth it depending on the specific patient.
+Your dentist will surgically implant the post into the jawbone—a procedure that requires surgery.
+But even though the procedure takes longer and can be more costly, the extra time and cost may be well worth it.

 Regular implants usually last much longer than mini implants and are far more stable while you chew.
-Once a crown is attached to a regular dental implant, it should feel just as stable as a natural tooth.
+Once your dentist attaches the crown to the dental post, it should feel just as stable as a natural tooth.

-The downside is that not all patients are able to get dental implants, either because of the cost or because their bone density isn’t adequate to support the implant.
-Most good dentists will refuse to place implants when a patient’s jawbone density is insufficient, as such implants are likely to just fall out again.
-Additionally, implants done on proper candidates will stimulate bone growth, while implants done on bad candidates often have the opposite effect.
+The downside is that not all patients are able to get dental implants.
+This is often because of the cost or because their bone density isn’t adequate to support it.
+Most good dentists will refuse to place implants when a patient’s jawbone density is insufficient.
+This is because the implants are likely to just fall out again.
+Additionally, implants performed on proper candidates will stimulate bone growth.
+But the opposite is true for those without proper bone density.

 While they aren’t always the better option, mini dental implants can offer many benefits over regular ones.
-With mini dental implants, the screw that’s inserted into the jaw is a lot narrower.
-The procedure for inserting the implant screw is also less invasive, and the implant is inserted into the gums without any invasive surgery required.
+With mini dental implants, the dental post screw is much narrower.
+So the procedure is also much easier on the patient, and there’s no need for surgery.

-Not only are mini dental implants much more cost effective, they also offer an alternative to regular dentures or bridges to some patients that are unable to have regular implants done.
-This is because mini implants don’t require as much support as regular implants.
+Not only are mini dental implants more cost effective, but they also offer an alternative for patients who wouldn’t be able to get implants before.
+This is because mini implants don’t need as much jawbone support as regular implants.

-As with many other dental procedures, there are variables that could cause the price of mini dental implants to differ depending on the dental practice and the individual patient’s needs.
-Disregarding additional procedures that could add the the price, a single mini dental implant can cost between $500 to $1500 for the implant itself.
-When 4 to 6 implants are placed to support lower dentures, the cost can be anywhere between $2000 to $5000.
+As with many other dental procedures, there are variables that can affect price.
+A single mini dental implant should cost between $500 to $1,500 for the implant itself.
+When you need 4 to 6 implants to support lower dentures, the cost ranges from $2,000 to $5,000.

-If you’re considering to get implants or mini dental implants, but feel concerned about the price, you could find out about getting a CareCredit card to pay for dental procedures in affordable monthly installments.
-With your CareCredit card, you’ll be able to pay for dental procedures at dental practices listed with the company.
+If you’re still trying to decide between mini dental implants vs. traditional implants, but feel concerned about the price, a CareCredit card may help.
+You’ll be able to pay off your procedure in monthly installments instead of all at once.
+With your CareCredit card, you’ll be able to pay for dental procedures at dental practices listed with the company, including Dr. Stone’s.

-Dr. Stone allows his patients to pay for procedures using a CareCredit card.
-He’s been working as dentist for more than thirty years and specializes in dental implants, veneers and other prosthetic dental procedures.
-Feel free to make an appointment (a consultation is FREE) if you want find out more about getting dental implants.
+Dr. Stone has been working as a prosthodontist for more than 30 years and specializes in dental implants, veneers, and other procedures.
+Feel free to make an appointment (a consultation is FREE) if you want find out more about dental implants.